tiwong/tiwong.github.io/_posts/2019-03-21-to-the-archives.md

 For some context, check out:

--[*Roots: Asian American Movements in Los Angeles*](http://camla.org/wp-content/uploads/2017/05/CAM-Roots-Zine-2017.pdf) zine accompanying the "Roots: Asian American Movements 1968-80s" exhibit at the Chinese American Musuem, LA in 2017.
+- [*Roots: Asian American Movements in Los Angeles*](http://camla.org/wp-content/uploads/2017/05/CAM-Roots-Zine-2017.pdf) zine accompanying the "Roots: Asian American Movements 1968-80s" exhibit at the Chinese American Musuem, LA in 2017.
 The name harkens to the out of print 1971 *Roots: An Asian American Reader* edited by Amy Tachiki
 - [*Gidra*](https://en.wikipedia.org/wiki/Gidra_(newspaper)), the revolutionary newspaper-magazine, from 1969 to 1974 is available at the [Densho Digital Repository](http://ddr.densho.org/ddr/densho/297/).

 Some  books on the Asian American history of that era: